Thank you for purchasing the Grassroots theme. These instructions will guide you to getting your site up and running by walking you through the theme.

+To use this plugin, download the WooCommerce Campaign Extension.
 The campaign section of the demo is site is created with the WooCommerce plugin.
 This excellent shopping cart handles all of the transactional elements for us allowing you to collect donations and sell items if you’d like to.
 In order to use our campaign plugin, you’ll need to install and activate WooCommerce first.

 We do have some suggested settings when using WooCommerce to get your best results.
 After the plugin has been installed and activated, go to the WooCommerce settings.
 On the general tab, scroll down to the bottom.
 Uncheck the box by “Enable Lightbox.”
 Grassroots has a built-in lightbox that you can use.
 If you’d rather use the one that’s in WooCommerce, leave this box checked and turn off the theme’s lightbox in the Theme Options page (Content tab).

 For colors, we recommend setting the primary color to:

 as those will match the defaults in the theme.
 You’re free to change these, but those will allow things to start out matching.